 Best of all, with a slew of locally-owned restaurants that span the gustatory gamut from Bosnian to Vietnamese and back again, there are plenty flavorable options leftover for tomorrow.

 But don’t take our word for it.
-Here’s a few others with some strong (a savory) recommendations:
+Here’s a few others with some strong (and savory) recommendations:

 Greater Louisville started life as a river town.
 It’s the largest city in the state that invented bourbon.
 The bars can stay open 22 hours a day (and all night during the Kentucky Derby).
 No wonder it’s a place where people know how to cut loose.
 And for your cutting-loose pleasure, we’ve assembled some of the coziest dives and swankest nightclubs you’ve ever seen.